Sharda Cropchem Ltd leads gainers in 'A' group

 ALSO READ

-Sharda Cropchem consolidated net profit rises 36.46% in the June 2021 quarter
+Bombay Burmah Trading Corporation consolidated net profit rises 311.65% in the September 2021 quarter

-Sharda Cropchem consolidated net profit rises 111.55% in the December 2021 quarter
+Bombay Burmah Trading Corporation reports standalone net loss of Rs 21.87 crore in the September 2021 quarter

-Astec Lifesciences consolidated net profit declines 19.78% in the June 2021 quarter
+Bombay Burmah Trading Corporation consolidated net profit declines 54.58% in the June 2021 quarter

 -

-India Tourism Development Corporation Ltd, Astec Lifesciences Ltd, CSB Bank Ltd and Lupin Ltd are among the other gainers in the BSE's 'A' group today, 24 January 2022.
+Triveni Turbine Ltd, Bharti Airtel Ltd Partly Paidup, Bombay Burmah Trading Corporation Ltd and Mahindra Logistics Ltd are among the other gainers in the BSE's 'A' group today, 25 January 2022.

-India Tourism Development Corporation Ltd, Astec Lifesciences Ltd, CSB Bank Ltd and Lupin Ltd are among the other gainers in the BSE's 'A' group today, 24 January 2022.
+Triveni Turbine Ltd, Bharti Airtel Ltd Partly Paidup, Bombay Burmah Trading Corporation Ltd and Mahindra Logistics Ltd are among the other gainers in the BSE's 'A' group today, 25 January 2022.

-India Tourism Development Corporation Ltd surged 7.23% to Rs 418.
+Triveni Turbine Ltd spiked 9.40% to Rs 205.45.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 36574 shares were traded on the counter so far as against the average daily volumes of 4669 shares in the past one month.
+On the BSE, 1.55 lakh shares were traded on the counter so far as against the average daily volumes of 66561 shares in the past one month.

-Astec Lifesciences Ltd spiked 2.90% to Rs 1659.8.
+Bharti Airtel Ltd Partly Paidup surged 7.30% to Rs 371.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 1056 shares were traded on the counter so far as against the average daily volumes of 3051 shares in the past one month.
+On the BSE, 4325 shares were traded on the counter so far as against the average daily volumes of 7680 shares in the past one month.

-CSB Bank Ltd spurt 2.90% to Rs 248.1.
+Bombay Burmah Trading Corporation Ltd jumped 6.60% to Rs 1096.3.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 39785 shares were traded on the counter so far as against the average daily volumes of 21204 shares in the past one month.
+On the BSE, 3982 shares were traded on the counter so far as against the average daily volumes of 3171 shares in the past one month.

-Lupin Ltd gained 2.72% to Rs 928.
+Mahindra Logistics Ltd gained 6.54% to Rs 682.5.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 61172 shares were traded on the counter so far as against the average daily volumes of 54648 shares in the past one month.
+On the BSE, 9198 shares were traded on the counter so far as against the average daily volumes of 6661 shares in the past one month.

 Powered by Capital Market - Live News